MicrosoftDocs/powerbi-docs/articles/powerbi-service-output-to-pdf.md

 # Printing from Power BI

 Print an entire dashboard or a report page from Power BI.

->**NOTE**:  Printing to PDF is one of the supported print options in Edge and Chrome or other browsers if you've already configured the PDF driver.
+Printing to PDF is one of the supported print options.
+You can also [export to PDF](powerbi-service-export_to-pdf.md).

 ## Print a dashboard